-Computed tomography (CT) is an x-ray imaging technique that uses a computer to produce sectional images of the body to show anatomy at different levels.
+Computed Tomography (CT) is an x-ray imaging technique that uses a computer to produce sectional images of the body to show anatomy and pathology at different levels.

 Number of Students Accepted: Up to 25 students each year

 Julie Senita, PhD, MSN, RN, CNE